lucyksilver/f1-season-2020/README.md

 ## Updating Data
 My program will allow for data to be updated throughout the season.
 The race_result model is made up of a race, a driver and his position for that specific race.
 This allows for drivers to be easily swapped in for different races.
-I did not include an interface for this program - changes can be made in the seed.
+Although there is no interface, changes can be made in the seed.

 ## Deducting & rewarding extra points